-The University proudly offers students a comprehensive menu of sport and wellness focused activities, including world class facilities.
+The University proudly offers students a comprehensive menu of sport and wellness focused activities, including world class facilities most of which are free to students.
 Program and service offerings are continuously growing and evolving in order to respond to current interests.
-There are team and individual sport and fitness programs, intramural and extramural competitions and several marque sport events held throughout the year.
+There are team and individual sport and fitness programs, intramural and extramural competitions, and several marque sport events held throughout the year.

-Sport and Wellness facilities include a male student e-gaming and recreation lounge, a female-only lounge, 3G Turf Football Pitch, Natural Grass Cricket Pitch, tennis courts, 8-lane running track, cricket batting cages, beach volleyball court and high quality team room and changing spaces, separate male and female indoor sport halls, fitness rooms and 25m swimming pools.
-We are also excited to announce our brand new multipurpose hall providing 2 multi-use courts suitable for futsal, basketball, volleyball, tennis and handball, three indoor padel courts and two indoor squash courts.
+Sport and Wellness facilities include a male student e-gaming and recreation lounge, a female-only lounge, 3G Turf Football Pitch, Natural Grass Cricket Pitch, tennis courts, 8-lane running track, cricket batting cages, beach volleyball court and high quality team room and changing spaces, separate male and female indoor sport halls, fitness rooms, and 25m swimming pools.
+We are also excited to introduce our new multi- purpose hall providing 2 multi-use courts suitable for futsal, basketball, volleyball, tennis and handball, three indoor padel courts and two indoor squash courts.